bebop/poly/CONTRIBUTING.md

 * Code must be clean, readable, and commented.
 How you do that is up to you!

-Don't worry if you submit a pull request and all the tests break and the codes not readable.
+Don't worry if you submit a pull request and all the tests break and the code is not readable.
 We won't merge it just yet and then you can get some feedback about what needs to be changed before we do!

-## Be diverse
+### Be diverse
 As one final guideline please be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
 I want Poly to be for everyone and that includes you and people who don't look, sound, or act like you!

-# Your First Contribution
+# Your first contribution
 Help people who are new to your project understand where they can be most helpful.
 This is also a good time to let people know if you follow a label convention for flagging beginner issues.

 > Unsure where to begin contributing to Atom?
 You can start by looking through these beginner and help-wanted issues: